thoughtbot/ruby-science/release/sample.md

 * As a developer reading a method like `Question#most_recent_answer_text`, you may be confused to find that `most_recent_answer` returned an instance of `NullAnswer` and not `Answer`.
-* Whenever a method needs to worry about whether or not an actual answer exists, you'll need to add explicit `present?` checks and define `present?` to return `false` on your null object.
-This is common in views, when the view needs to add special markup to denote missing values.
+* It's possible some methods will need to distinguish between `NullAnswer`s and real `Answer`s.
+This is common in views, when special markup is required to denote missing values.
+In this case, you'll need to add explicit `present?` checks and define `present?` to return `false` on your null object.
 * `NullAnswer` may eventually need to reimplement large part of the `Answer` API, leading to potential [Duplicated Code](#duplicated-code) and [Shotgun Surgery](#shotgun-surgery), which is largely what we hoped to solve in the first place.

-Don't introduce a null object until you find yourself swatting enough `nil` values to be annoying, and make sure you're actually cutting down on conditional logic when you introduce it.
+Don't introduce a null object until you find yourself swatting enough `nil` values to grow annoyed.
+And make sure the removal of the `nil`-handling logic outweighs the drawbacks above.

 ### Next Steps

-* Look for other `nil` checks from the return values of refactored methods.
+* Look for other `nil` checks of the return values of refactored methods.
 * Make sure your Null Object class implements the required methods from the original class.
 * Make sure no [Duplicated Code](#duplicated-code) exists between the Null